Final Girl - All 20+ Feature Film Boxes Compared!

 Budget / Situation Recommended Box(es) Reasoning

-Getting started – Series 1
+Starting out – Series 1

 3–4 boxes – the core experience + Carnage at the Carnival (Geppetto the Puppet Master / Carnival of Blood) S1·F4